 - Shannon Morrow is the founder and lead designer of Arvo Floral Studio.
 Founded in 2013, Arvo has served countless couples on their wedding day by bringing their floral dreams to life.

 - Sarah Ferrell is a flower preserver, presser, and founder of Pressed Floral.
 Pressed Floral produces bespoke pressed and framed wedding bouquet creations for clients.

 Press the Flowers

 To press the flowers in your wedding bouquet, select as many flowers as you'd like, or even the entire bouquet as pictured here, and spread them out on clean wax paper so they will lift easily after pressing.
 Morrow suggests arranging them in a way you are happy with during this step—once they're dried and pressed, you won't be able to manipulate them.

-You can also choose to have a professional press and frame your bouquet for you.
+You can also choose to have a professional press and frame the bouquet for you.
 "You only have one shot at preserving flowers," says Sarah Ferrell of Pressed Floral.
 "Find someone whose style you love, and don't be afraid to ask them for customizations.
 You are the one keeping it forever."

 When you preserve flowers, you'll want to start the process when petals are still vibrant, colorful, and unstained.
 If you wait too long, they'll have more time to die, wilt, and become discolored.